albscui/flybits-coding-challenge/README.md

 - `/menu/drinks`: queries all drinks (default pagesize_limit = 100)
 - `/menu/drinks?name=Coffee`: queries drinks called Coffee
 - `/menu/drinks?ingredients=Milk`: queries drinks that contains Milk in it
+  - Queries for ingredients can be either in lowercase or uppercase.
+  - For multiple ingredients either: `/menu/drinks?ingredients=milk&ingredients=Syrup` or `/menu/drinks?ingredients=milk,Syrup`
+- `/menu/drinks?field=name,price,size`: filter the results by field names
+- `/menu/drinks?available_on=<date>`: get drinks that are available on a specific date
+- `/menu/drinks?available_now`: a helper method for getting the drinks that are currently available

 #### pagination